-The Lamp Is Low - Jack Leonard, vocal

-East Of The Sun (and West of the Moon) It's Only A Paper Moon

-The Lady's In Love With You

-Symphony In Riffs - Benny Carter arrangement

-If You Ever Change Your Mind - Edythe Wright, vocal

-Devil's Holiday - Benny Carter arrangement

-Hawaiian War Chant - Dean Kincaide arrangement

-Thanks For The Memory - Shirley Ross and Tommy Dorsey, vocal
+Medley: East Of The Sun (and West of the Moon) It's Only A Paper Moon The Lady's In Love With You Symphony In Riffs - Benny Carter arrangement If You Ever Change Your Mind - Edythe Wright, vocal Devil's Holiday - Benny Carter arrangement Hawaiian War Chant - Dean Kincaide arrangement Thanks For The Memory - Shirley Ross and Tommy Dorsey, vocal Japanese Sandman I'm Gettin' Sentimental Over You - closing theme

-Japanese Sandman

-April 26, 1939

-(Wednesday)

-11:30 pm-Midnight

-The Raleigh and Kool Program 94B

-NBC Radio City
+April 26, 1939 (Wednesday) 11:30 pm-Midnight The Raleigh and Kool Program 94B NBC Radio City Rockefeller Center New York (NBC-Red) broadcast Lyle Van, announcer Shirley Ross, guest

-Rockefeller Center

-New York

-(NBC-Red) broadcast

-Lyle Van, announcer

-Shirley Ross, guest

-40 RCA Victor files suggest that an attempt was made to record this tune on this date, but it was abandoned.
+&lt;sup>40 RCA Victor files suggest that an attempt was made to record this tune on this date, but it was abandoned.
 No other recording information exists for Tommy Dorsey on this date.
 The editor has retained the suggestion but believes that the reference is an error.